Adredes-weslee/test-repo/SUPABASE_SETUP.md

 ALTER TABLE trending_topics ENABLE ROW LEVEL SECURITY;
---Allows for all
+--Allows for all to read
 CREATE POLICY "Allow public select" ON trending_topics FOR SELECT
 USING (true);

---Inserts and updates only for owner
-CREATE POLICY "Allow insert only for owner" ON trending_topics FOR INSERT
+-- Allow authenticated users to insert (for demonstration purposes, in prod you might restrict this to admins) CREATE POLICY "Allow insert for authenticated" ON trending_topics FOR INSERT
+TO authenticated
-WITH CHECK (auth.uid() = '402664e6-6881-4462-a4b8-0adf3e53a3cc');
+WITH CHECK (true);

-CREATE POLICY "Allow update only for owner" ON trending_topics FOR UPDATE
+-- Allow authenticated users to update (for demonstration purposes) CREATE POLICY "Allow update for authenticated" ON trending_topics FOR UPDATE
+TO authenticated
-USING (auth.uid() = '402664e6-6881-4462-a4b8-0adf3e53a3cc');
+USING (true);
 ```

 ---